pandas-dev/pandas/doc/source/io.rst

 ''''''''''''''''''''''''''''

-Under the hood pandas uses a fast and efficient parser implemented in C as well as a python implementation which is currently more feature-complete.
-Where possible pandas uses the C parser (specified as ``engine='c'``), but may fall back to python if C-unsupported options are specified.
+Under the hood pandas uses a fast and efficient parser implemented in C as well as a Python implementation which is currently more feature-complete.
+Where possible pandas uses the C parser (specified as ``engine='c'``), but may fall back to Python if C-unsupported options are specified.
 Currently, C-unsupported options include:

 - ``sep`` other than a single character (e.g. regex separators)